makise-homura/kexec-e2k/README.md

 # Limitations

 * You should be in runlevel 1 to run this (but you can disable this check by `-r`).
-* You should have IOMMU disabled (but you can disable this check by `-i`; it is useful for modern kernels which are usually start normally with IOMMU enabled).
+* You may consider having IOMMU disabled in case of loading outdated lintel images.
+As long as you use modern kernel or lintel image, this is not required (and no check for IOMMU performed, as in earlier versions of this tool).
 * If booting lintel, you should have the same lintel BCD image written on some disk (unless supplied image contains kexec jumper).
 * If booting lintel, no other disks should contain lintel except one mentioned above (unless supplied image contains kexec jumper).
 * If booting lintel, all its hadrware limitations (e.g. SATA controller 0, etc.) apply.